-Households/individuals whose incomes fall below a given level of the poverty line or whose consumption level is valued at less than The difference between the poverty line and mean income of the Line drawn at a particular level of income or consumption. the value of the poverty line are classified as poor poor, expressed as a ratio of the poverty line.
-Poverty Definitions Poverty Line Poverty Gap
+Line drawn at a particular level of income or consumption.
+Households/individuals whose incomes fall below a given level of the poverty line or whose consumption level is valued at less than the value of the poverty line are classified as poor. --